 Person pointing at fish in a large aquarium with a variety of colorful fish.
-Text overlay says, "What Do 75 Gallon Fish Tank Eat?
-Feeding Guide.
+Text overlay says,

 Feeding fish in a 75 gallon tank can be tricky.
 You need to know what each fish likes to eat.
 Different fish have different diets.
 Some eat plants, while others prefer meat.
 2 Getting it right keeps your fish healthy and happy.